Juan-Jones/earnonlinemoney/content/blog/social-media-monetization.md

 * Super Chat and Super Stickers: Engage with your live stream audience through paid Super Chats and Super Stickers.
 * Channel Memberships: Offer exclusive content to paying subscribers through channel memberships.

-#### Facebook
+#### Make Money on Facebook

-Creating engaging and shareable content is key to [monetizing Facebook]({{< relref "facebook-monetization" >}}).
+Creating engaging and shareable content is key to [making money on Facebook]({{< relref "facebook-monetization" >}}).
 Utilize Facebook Ads, in-stream ads, and fan subscriptions to generate revenue from your audience.
 Engaging with your followers regularly can boost your visibility and earnings.

 * In-Stream Ads: Make money on Facebook by placing ads in your videos.
 * Fan Subscriptions: Offer exclusive content to fans who subscribe to your page for a monthly fee.
 * Facebook Stars: Receive virtual gifts from your audience during live streams, which can be converted to cash.

-#### TikTok
+#### Earn Money on TikTok

 On TikTok, creating viral content and participating in popular challenges can attract a large audience.
-There are several opportunities when it comes to [TikTok monetization]({{< relref "tiktok-monetization" >}}), including brand partnerships and the TikTok Creator Fund offer.
+There are several opportunities to [earn legit money on TikTok]({{< relref "tiktok-monetization" >}}), including brand partnerships and the TikTok Creator Fund offer.
 Consistently posting and engaging with trends helps maximize your earnings.

 * TikTok Creator Fund: Join the Creator Fund to earn money based on your video views and engagement.
 * Brand Collaborations: Partner with brands for sponsored content.